sarahucl94/voxel_wise_network_analysis/README.md

 ### NB: The python code referenced in the `degree_centrality2.sh` script cannot be made available because it is being used for publication soon - please refer back in few months for availability of the code!

 Ideally this code should be run on computing clusters if using large volumes of data (eg. naturalistic fMRI datasets).
-If you have N sliding windows, your HCP submission script should look something like this:
+If you have N sliding windows, your HCP submission script should contain a line like this if you want array-job submissions:

 ```
 #$ -t 1-N